qtiuto/lua-for-android/README.md

        args={...}---alternative
       }
       Notice:
+       if you passed an object to extend,then the proxy object is directly allocated and have all fields from the object to be copied into the proxied object without constructor call.
+       See ClassBuilder#cloneFromSuper for more informations

-       A value represent the proxy object is appended after args
+       A value represent the proxy object is appended after args during function callback

        For extension usage,a value represent the super is appended